topwaye/car/README.md

 this program reimplements part of regular expressions, using a recursive algorithm, referring to a book by the author of regular expressions, Beautiful Code

+all thinking in the human brain is a selection of mathematical permutations and combinations

 topwaye@hotmail.com